 - The annual fee for the TD US Dollar Visa is $39 USD

-- This annual fee be waived if you have a Borderless Plan (US Dollar Account) and a minimum of $3000 USD in your account at all times.
+- This annual fee be waived if you have a Borderless Plan (US Dollar Account) and a minimum of $3000 USD in your account at all times or if you have private banking with TD.
 You can check out my review of the card here.

 - Up to $5,000 of trip interruption coverage, to a maximum of $25,000 for all people insured on the same trip